dogokit/dogokit-stack-all/README.md

   - [Release Please](https://github.com/googleapis/release-please) — Automates CHANGELOG generation, the creation of GitHub releases, and version bumps for your projects.
 - GitHub ❤️⭐⭐⭐ — the best Git hosting on the planet
   - Refined GitHub ⭐⭐⭐ — ?
-  - [DevHub](https://devhubapp.com/) ⭐⭐⭐ — Desktop GitHub Notifications &amp; Activities
+  - [DevHub](https://devhubapp.com/) ⭐⭐⭐ — Desktop GitHub Notifications & Activities
   - [Neat](https://neat.run/) ⭐ — Supercharge your GitHub workflow
 - Git tools
   - degit ⭐ — Straightforward project scaffolding, to the info in README